Cycling Edinburgh

 You can pick up the Roseburn Path at Russell Road, Haymarket Yards (behind the office buildings to the west of Haymarket Station) or Wester Coates Terrace.
 Head north.
 Soon after passing under Queensferry Road, turn half left at the Sustrans marker to join the Blackhall Path.

 The path ends a mile later near Silverknowes Road, but you can continue to follow NCN 1 along quiet residential streets through Davidsons Mains and Barnton and on to Cramond Brig.
-From here, the route runs alongside the busy dual carriageway towards South Queensferry.
-But don't worry - you won't actually cycle on the main road.

 Cycling across the Forth Road Bridge

-Alternative route: NCN 76 to West Lothian and Stirling (Round the Forth)
+Alternative route: NCN 76 to West Lothian and Stirling ("Round the Forth")

 Alternative route to Winchburgh, Linlithgow and Falkirk